 If you feel that your insurance company acted improperly in denying your claim, you may file a complaint with the Pennsylvania Insurance Department or the Pennsylvania Attorney General’s Office:

 Under PPACA, insurance companies will be required to provide detailed reasons for coverage denials and also provide patients with specific information regarding their appeal procedures.
-As of publication, these rules were not completed.
 For more information on PPACA, go to:

 Can my premiums be raised?

 A number of factors play a role in the rise of health insurance premiums.
-A patient should not expect that his/her insurance rates will rise immediately following a claim on his/her insurance policy.
+A patient should not expect that their insurance rates will rise immediately following a claim on his or her insurance policy.
 Nonetheless, insurance companies track patient medical data for all patients in a health plan and consider this medical data when negotiating policy renewals.
-Therefore, if a patient has an individual health insurance policy, it is more likely that his/her premiums will be increased in future policy years following a significant claim against the insurance policy.
+Therefore, if a patient has an individual health insurance policy, it is more likely that his or her premiums will be increased in future policy years following a significant claim against the insurance policy.
 If a patient receives insurance through a group health plan, such as through the patient’s work, premiums will be increased or decreased each year based, in part, on the medical data reviewed for all of the group health plan’s participants.
 The greater the number of participants in a group health plan, the less likely that one patient’s benefit claims will affect premium rates.